 |2 ENGL-440 Independent Research: Issues in Literature|

 Of the semester hours listed above, 4 semester hours taken at the 200 or 300 level must be early period, defined as pre-1865 America or pre-1789 British.
 4 semester hours taken at either the 200 or 300 level must be multicultural/non-western.

 Minor in English.
-English minors complete, with grades of C- or better, four semester hours from ENGL-265 Forms of Writing courses, four semester hours from Surveys in Traditions of Literatures courses and 12 semester hours from Advanced Studies and Themes courses.
+English minors complete, with grades of C- or better, four semester hours from ENGL-265 Forms of Writing courses, four semester hours from Multicultural/200-Level Choice courses (chosen from ENGL-245, ENGL-250, and ENGL-255), and 12 semester hours from Advanced Study courses (chosen from any ENGL course 300-399).
 Courses are chosen by the student with the guidance of a departmental adviser.